 Cloud Cuckoo Lander: Expect "?????" to pop up on the bottom of the screen whenever Larrity starts rambling.
 He also nearly sabotaged his own mission to rescue Benny all for the sake of "Always keep 'em guessin'."

-Executive Meddling: Business decisions are usually only made by what interests or is most profitable to him.
+Executive Meddling: In-Universe.
+His business decisions are usually only made by what interests or is most profitable to him.
 How does the company turn any kind of profit with Mr. Larrity's business-making decisions?
 By him having rare moments of epic success.

 Gambit Roulette: Larrity creates a series of overly ridiculous plans that make no sense whatsoever, like in "E.T".
 Scary thing is, they always work.